-In 2023, all required monitoring for contaminants was performed and no allowable levels of these contaminants were exceeded.
+In 2024, all required monitoring for contaminants was performed and no allowable levels of these contaminants were exceeded.
 In addition, no violations were received from GA Environmental Protection Division and the water system was in compliance with applicable testing and reporting requirements.

-Water Quality Test Results Lead & Copper Contaminant Date Sampled MCLG Action Level 90 th Percentile # of Sites over AL Units Violation Likely Source of Contamination Copper 2022 1.3 1.3 0.165 0 ppm Erosion of natural deposits; leaching from wood preservatives; Corrosion of Lead 2022 0 15 2.5 0 ppb NO Corrosion of household plumbing systems; Erosion of natural deposits.
+Water Quality Test Results Lead & Copper Contaminant Date Sampled MCLG Action Level 90 th Percentile # of Sites over AL Range Low High Units Violation Likely Source of Contamination Copper 2022 1.3 1.3 0.165 0 0.032- 0.19 ppm Erosion of natural deposits; leaching from wood preservatives; Corrosion of household plumbing systems.
+Lead 2022 0 15 2.5 0 0-3.5 ppb No Corrosion of household plumbing systems; Erosion of natural deposits.